kevinjdev/Learn-Advanced-Cpp/README.md

 In this project, we implemented the algorithm for drawing a mandelbrot fractal and colored the image based on the number of iterations that each pixel's (x,y) coordinates stayed within the threshold of the mandelbrot set.

-Below are links to the Wikipedia page for the Mandelbrot Set and also an interesting video about the Mandelbrot Set I enjoyed viewing while doing this project and learning more about fractals.
+Below are links to the Wikipedia page for the Mandelbrot Set and also an interesting video about the Mandelbrot Set I enjoyed viewing while coding this project and learning more about fractals.

 [Mandelbot Set Wikipedia Page](https://en.wikipedia.org/wiki/Mandelbrot_set)